libhal/libhal.github.io/mkdocs/getting_started.md

     libraries will be cached on your machine and you'll no longer need to include those arguments.

-To build a binary for a particular microcontroller, you need to specify the microcontroller you plan to target such as the `lpc4078` and the build type.
+When this completes you should have some applications in the `build/lpc4078/MinSizeRel/` with names such as `uart.elf` or `blinker.elf`.

 Each microcontroller has different properties such as more or less ram and the presence or lack of a floating point unit.

-The following build types, `build_type` argument are available:

-- ❌ **Debug**: No optimization, do not recommend, normally used for unit testing.
-- 🧪 **RelWithDebInfo**: Turn on some optimizations to reduce binary size and improve performance while still maintaining the structure to make debugging easier.
-Recommended for testing and prototyping.
-- ⚡️ **Release**: Turn on optimizations and favor higher performance optimizations over space saving optimizations.
-- 🗜️ **MinSizeRel**: Turn on optimizations and favor higher space saving optimizations over higher performance.

-Note that `Release` and `MinSizeRel` build types both usually produce binaries faster and smaller than `RelWithDebInfo` and thus should definitely be used in production.

-When this completes you should have some applications in the `build/lpc4078/MinSizeRel/` with names such as `uart.elf` or `blinker.elf`.

 !!! error